sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 <img src="assets/accounttypes18.png" width="500"/>

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> Sigma provides a built-in "Embed Sandbox" that allows you to quickly test embeds too.
+<strong>IMPORTANT:</strong><br> Sigma provides a built-in "Embed Sandbox" (item # 2 in the screenshot above) that allows you to quickly test embeds too.
 Some people prefer to use this option because they can quickly evaluate the effects of changing configurations, directly in the UI.
 This can be a real time-saver.
 </aside>

 For more information on the [Embed Sandbox, click here.](https://help.sigmacomputing.com/docs/embed-sandbox)